opea-project/docs/community/CONTRIBUTING.md

 If you are new to GitHub, view the pull request [How To](https://help.github.com/articles/using-pull-requests/).

 #### Step-by-Step guidelines

 - Star this repository using the button `Star` in the top right corner.
 - Fork this Repository using the button `Fork` in the top right corner.
-- Clone your forked repository to your pc.
-`git clone "url to your repo"`
+- Clone your forked repository to your pc by running `git clone "url to your repo"`
-- Create a new branch for your modifications.
-`git checkout -b new-branch`
+- Create a new branch for your modifications by running `git checkout -b new-branch`
 - Add your files with `git add -A`, commit `git commit -s -m "This is my commit message"` and push `git push origin new-branch`.
 - Create a `pull request` for the project you want to contribute.